 How can people with ME/CFS take part?

 The GWAS is open to anyone who already has a diagnosis of ME or CFS from a clinician and who also meets the CureME research diagnostic criteria as assessed by questionnaire and in some cases complemented by a clinical assessment by the CureME clinical team.
-People who meet these criteria will receive a sample collection kit through the post so that they can return a saliva sample using the freepost envelope provided.

 All participants must meet the recruitment criteria, but not meeting the criteria does not mean that someone does not have ME/CFS.